THE COSTS OF DISEASE CARE

 FISH FOOD (aka OMEGA-3's)

 Now that we have a strategy for minimizing our dietary intake of omega-6 EFA’s, we most develop our tactics for increasing our dietary omega-3 intake.
 The simplest method is to begin taking quality fish oil supplements daily.
 Fish oils are rich in the anti-inflammation molecules eicosopentaenoic acid (EPA) and docosahexaenoic acid (DHA).These inflation fighting molecules are second to none.
 Without the EPA and DHA found in the fish oils from those fish caught in the deep, cold ocean, achieving a healthy balance between pro and anti-inflammatory constituents in our modern diets is almost impossible.
-We should always use molecular distilled or, even better, pharmaceutical grade fish oils to minimize both mercury and PCB exposure.
-Krill oil is a distant second choice due to its low levels of EPA and DHA.
+We should always use molecular distilled (sometimes called "steam distilled") or, even better, pharmaceutical grade fish oils to minimize both mercury and PCB exposure.
+Up until recently Krill oil has been considered a distant second choice to high quality fish oils due to its low levels of EPA and DHA as well as Its higher cost.
+More recent research has shown Krill oil to be more easily assimilated and may have an edge over the best fish oils.

 Getting omega-3 EFA’s from eating the actual fish has always been healthy advice.
 Many of the healthiest cultures on our planet eat fish daily.
 These cultures are sometimes referred to as Blue Zones (Read The Blue Zone by Andrew Gross).
 It is common for people in these blue zones to live out a 100 plus year, productive lifespan.
 Unfortunately, for most of us today, eating the fish is no longer a viable strategy.